fbpx

 How often do I submit health forms?

 Health registration is an annual process.
-All students must have a physical exam and a tuberculous screening yearly.
+All students must have a physical exam and a tuberculosis screening yearly.

 Does Cheshire Academy require language proficiency testing?